How to get involved at St. Andrew’s

 Ushers and Greeters on Sunday mornings provide a warm welcome to visitors and newcomers to our church.
 Speak to one of the ushers if you are interested in helping out with this ministry.

 Sound System Volunteers make sure that our sound system is working properly for Sunday worship.
-They monitor the sound levels and make recordings of the worship service on audio cassette each week.
+They monitor the sound levels and make recordings of the worship service.
 Note: Head phones are available for those who are hearing impaired.
 Speak to one of the “sound system guys” if you would like to help out with this ministry.

 Hosts for Coffee Time make the coffee and tea for our fellowship time after church.
 They usually bring some cookies or other snacks as well.
-There is a sign-up sheet in the lower hall for this ministry of welcome.
+Contact the church office if you would like to help with this ministry of welcome.